AliceHincu/Theory-Concepts/Relational Model.md

 ![](https://cdn.guru99.com/images/1/091318_0803_RelationalD1.png)

 ## Relational Integrity Constraints
+**Information Integrity** is the trustworthiness and dependability of information.
+More specifically, it is the accuracy, consistency and reliability of the information content, processes and systems.
+Information integrity is also a prerequisite, because you need it for many other management decisions.
+If certain information cannot be trusted and has a low level of integrity, than a business has a low chance of success.
+You need information integrity to have a successful business.

-Relational Integrity constraints in DBMS are referred to conditions which must be present for a valid relation.
+**Relational Integrity constraints** in DBMS are referred to conditions which must be present for a valid relation.
 These Relational constraints in DBMS are derived from the rules in the mini-world that the database represents.
+They are **sets of rules that can help maintain the quality of information that is put up**.
+Integrity constraints are mostly used when trying to promote accuracy and consistency of data that is found in a relational database.
+This is very important to companies because information can be considered as an asset to certain organizations and it must be protected.

 There are many types of Integrity Constraints in DBMS.
 Constraints on the Relational database management system is mostly divided into three main categories are:
 1. Domain Constraints
 2. Key Constraints
 3. Referential Integrity Constraints

-### -- Domain Constraints
+### ---- Domain Constraints
 **Domain constraints can be violated if an attribute value is not appearing in the corresponding domain or it is not of the appropriate data type.**

-Domain constraints specify that within each tuple, and the value of each attribute must be unique.
-This is specified as data types which include standard data types integers, real numbers, characters, Booleans, variable length strings, etc.
+A domain integrity constraint is a set of rules that restricts the kind of attributes or values a column or relation can hold in the database table.
+For example, we can specify if a particular column can hold null values or not, if the values have to be unique or not, the data type or size of values that can be entered in the column, the default values for the column, etc.

 **Example:**